connordunn10/repository/README.md

 10/31/2020

-Chime: Online banking for the Future
+Chime: Online Banking for the Future
 ====================================